 \subsection{Impact of self-ensembling}

 To check the contribution of our proposed self-ensembling method explained in Section~\ref{sec:network_fusion}, we take the best checkpoint of our model during adaptation in both scenarios, considering all backbones, and compare it with the self-ensembled model.
 Note that we select the best model only for reference.
 In practice, we do not know the best checkpoint during training since we do not have any identity-label information.
 Our goal here is merely to show that our self-ensembling method leads to a final model that outperforms any checkpoint individually.
 Even if we do not have any label information to choose the best one during training, the self-ensembling can summarize the whole training process in a final model, which is better than all checkpoints.
-Table \ref{tab:ablation_fusion} shows these results.
+Table~\ref{tab:ablation_fusion} shows these results.

-Our proposed self-ensembling method can improve the target domain's discrimination capacity by summarizing the whole training during adaptation.
-The method outperforms the best models in mAP by 2.0, 4.5 and 4.3 percentage points in Duke $ \rightarrow $ Market for ResNet50, OSNet and DenseNet121, respectively.
-Similarly, for Market $ \rightarrow $ Duke we achieve an improvement of 1.6, 2.2 and 3.3 percentage points in mAP for ResNet50, OSNet and DenseNet121, respectively.
+Our proposed self-ensembling method can improve discriminative power over the target domain by summarizing the whole training during adaptation.
+The method outperforms the best models in mAP by 2.0, 4.5 and 4.3 p.p., on Duke $ \rightarrow $ Market, for ResNet50, OSNet and DenseNet121, respectively.
+Similarly, for Market $ \rightarrow $ Duke we achieve an improvement of 1.6, 2.2 and 3.3 p.p. in mAP for ResNet50, OSNet and DenseNet121, respectively.
 We can also observe gains for all backbones in both scenarios considering Rank-1.
-Therefore, our proposed self-ensembling strategy increases the number of correct examples retrieved from the gallery and its confidence.
+Therefore, our proposed self-ensembling strategy increases the number of correct examples retrieved from the gallery and their confidence.
 It shows that different checkpoints trained with different percentages of the data from the target domain have complementary information.
 Besides, as the self-ensembling is performed at the parameter level, without human supervision and considering each checkpoint's confidence, it reduces the memory footprint by eliminating all unnecessary checkpoints and keeping only the self-ensembled final model.